-Over the next five years there will be a seismic move in the enterprise software space.
-Between Oracle pushing their clients to Oracle Cloud, SAP moving to S/4HANA and the growth of both NetSuite and WorkDay, by the end of the decade the majority of companies will be running their ERP in the cloud.
+Over the next five years, there will be a seismic move in the enterprise software space.
+By the end of the decade, the majority of companies will be running their ERP in the cloud.
 This will surely create a surge in revenue for the ERP firms and many of the system integrators poised to capitalize on this massive undertaking and reap the benefits of years of migration project work – many of which will be global in nature and need to tackle the complexity of global banking integrations.

-We keep hearing the same thing over and over again from those already starting the migration process, “We had no idea it would be this complex or time-consuming.”
+We assist companies in their cloud migration projects and keep hearing the same thing over and over again from those who have already started the migration process, “We had no idea it would be this complex or time-consuming.”
 In fact, many system integrators we work with consistently tell us that bank integrations are one of the riskiest components of their projects.

 Once the bank has approved the format, IT then needs to work through their internal procedures to release to production including dev > test > QA > non-prod > prod.
 In fact, it is not uncommon for a single payment format to take 6+ months to be developed, tested and released into production to be utilized by the business owner.